danielturek/nimble-vibass-2019/logistics.md

 #### From a browser

-Simply go to <a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank">https://github.com/danielturek/nimble-vibass-2019</a> and click on the 'Download ZIP' button in the right side of the window or simply <a href="https://github.com/danielturek/nimble-vibass-2019/archive/master.zip" target="_blank">click here</a>.
+Simply go to <a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank" style="color: blue">https://github.com/danielturek/nimble-vibass-2019</a> and click on the 'Download ZIP' button in the right side of the window or simply <a href="https://github.com/danielturek/nimble-vibass-2019/archive/master.zip" target="_blank" style="color: blue">click here</a>.

 <!--
 #### Within RStudio